Our Services

 Most often, persistent burning is related to GERD, where acid flows backward into the esophagus.

-If you're experiencing these symptoms and want to better understand whether they align with GERD, you can use Ubie's free AI-powered GERD symptom checker to get personalized insights in just a few minutes.
+If you're experiencing these symptoms and want to better understand what might be causing them, you can check your symptoms with Ubie's free AI-powered tool to get personalized insights in just a few minutes.

 Protonix (pantoprazole) is a proton pump inhibitor (PPI).
 It works by blocking the acid-producing pumps in your stomach lining.
 This significantly reduces acid production.